Need assistance with your fees?

 •YMCA of Central East Ontario - Balsillie Family Branch - Peterborough

 The City of Peterborough offers a Recreation Fee Subsidy Program.
-This program assists low-income families that don't receive social assistance with registration costs for recreational programs, sports activities and camps for dependent children under the age of 19 years.
-The maximum subsidy per child is $200 per year.
+This program assists low-income families and families receiving social assistance with registration costs for recreational programs offered by the City or other organizations within the City limits including but not limited to; sports activities, aquatic programs and camps for dependent children under the age of 19 years.
+You can apply for multiple programs at once, for one or more participants.
+The maximum subsidy per child is $100 or $200 per year depending on the low-income cut off per household.

 To be eligible, you must live in the City of Peterborough and meet the criteria below.
 If you meet our criteria, please complete our subsidy application form.